 Set out on an adventure!
 Hunt for details, uncover stories, and use your imagination to travel the world.
-Family guides are free and available at the Information Desks and online and at metmuseum.org/family-guides.
+Ask for free guides at the Information Desks or find them online at metmuseum.org/ family-guides.

 #MetKids

 Continue to explore online with our digital feature made for, with, and by kids.
 Visit metmuseum.org/metkids or scan the QR code below.